bnfour/i3-quake-terminal/README.md

 | 0 | ![](readme-images/offset-ml.jpg) | ![](readme-images/offset-mm.jpg) | ![](readme-images/offset-mr.jpg) |
 | 150 | ![](readme-images/offset-bl.jpg) | ![](readme-images/offset-bm.jpg) | ![](readme-images/offset-br.jpg) |

-Green grid is 1280×720 centered.
+Green grid is 1280×720 rect centered inside the full 1920×1080 screen.
 The actual window is slightly bigger because of its header.

 ### Other script options
 (Not related to window's size or position.)